DanielVandH/ProfileLikelihood.jl/docs/src/interface.md

 The full docstring for `mle` is given in the docstring section in the sidebar, along with the docstring for `LikelihoodSolution`.

-## ProfileLikelihoodsolution: Profiling the parameters
+## ProfileLikelihoodSolution: Profiling the parameters

 The results for a profile likelihood, obtained from `profile(prob, sol)` (see also `?profile`), are stored in a `ProfileLikelihoodSolution` struct: